Wilkins leaves legacy of laughter and leadership at Clemson

 “It just kind of showed he had my back,” Lawrence said.

-Wilkins is also ringleader of one the best defensive lines in recent college football history.
-Not only did he pass up on the chance to be a high NFL draft pick after last season, but so did ends Ferrell and Austin Bryant.
-Along with junior defensive tackle Dexter Lawrence, who might not play against Notre Dame because a failed NCAA drug test for performance-enhancing drugs, Clemson’s line anchors a defense that leads the nation in yards per play (4.08) and yards per rush (2.40) and is third with 46 sacks.
+Wilkins is also ringleader of one of the best defensive lines in recent college football history.
+Not only did he pass up on the chance to be a high NFL draft pick after last season, so did ends Ferrell and Austin Bryant.
+Along with junior defensive tackle Dexter Lawrence, who will not play against Notre Dame because of a failed NCAA test for performance-enhancing drugs, Clemson’s line anchors a defense that leads the nation in yards per play (4.08) and yards per rush (2.40) and is third with 46 sacks.

-Wilkins tweaked Swinney during the nine-minute speech, saying the coaches’ wife settled for him.
-Swinney revealed later Wilkins likes to keep people on their toes with a pinch on the butt.
+Wilkins tweaked Swinney during the nine-minute speech, saying the coach’s wife settled for him.
+Swinney revealed later that Wilkins likes to keep people on their toes with a pinch on the butt.

 “But tonight I got payback when he was holding that big trophy,” Swinney said.